 b.
 Student Funds Manager Review.
 The student funds financial manager must review all supplemental funding requests before such requests can be placed on the committee’s agenda.
 No funds may be expended or committed, nor may any contracts be executed, before supplemental funding is approved by the S&A fee committee and board of trustees.

 c.
 Committee Review.
 Upon receiving one or more supplemental funding requests, the committee chair and/or advisor will notify the committee, the requesting party (or parties), and the campus community of the date, time, and place of the supplemental budget hearing(s).
 The hearing(s) will be conducted in the same manner as the committee hearings for base funding requests.

 d.
 Administrative Review.
-The S&A fee committee shall submit its recommendations regarding supplemental funding requests to the ASCWU-BOD and to the CWU administration through its dean of student success.
-The ASCWU-BOD and the CWU administration will provide a written response to the committee outlining any identified concerns with the committee’s recommendations.
+The S&A fee committee shall submit its recommendations regarding supplemental funding requests to the ASCWU-SG and to the CWU administration through its dean of student success.
+The ASCWU-SG and the CWU administration will provide a written response to the committee outlining any identified concerns with the committee’s recommendations.
 Recommendations as to which there is a disagreement between the S&A fee committee and the CWU administration will be resolved in accordance with the dispute resolution procedures provided in section (4) (A), S&A Fee Change and Allocation Disputes, below.

 5. Board of Trustees Review.
 Final approval of supplemental funding proposals shall be by the board of trustees, except that the university president (or the president’s designee) shall have delegated authority to approve supplemental requests under twenty-five thousand dollars per request.